The Rain, the Park & Other Things: Lyrical content

 In the song, the narrator states that he saw a flower girl sitting in the rain, said hello, and took a lovely walk in the park until, when the rain stops and the sun breaks through, she disappears.
 However, the narrator still feels happy about the flower girl, and asks in the final verse: "Was she reality, or just a dream to me?"
-The song also lends itself strongly to a double entendre alluding to a Cannabis plant and a boy learning the plants effects on him.

 The song was used in Lloyd's fantasy scene in the 1994 film Dumb and Dumber.